Flow-matic/Tic-Tac-Toe/README.md

     * Click to add a README.md file to your project

-    * Click Create project.
+    * Click create project.

     * After your project is ready for deployment, click open on Gitpod.

-**After working through your project code on Gitpod? you will have to save and submit it to Github**
+**After working through your project code on Gitpod, you will have to save and submit it to Github**

   **Steps taking during your project**